 Horses are grazing animals, and by nature are designed to eat small amounts and be on the move 18-20 hours a day.
 Unlimited access to forage at all times is best, but most horses have lost the ability to maintain a healthy weight because they are often kept in small areas and don't move enough.

-To be a humans partner in life, horses must succumb to the unnatural effects of confinement and human imposed lifestyles.
+To live with us, horses must succumb to the unnatural effects of confinement and human imposed lifestyles.
 Horses are therefore dependant on their humans for their needs for both food and exercise.
 In doing so, we have altered their natural rhythms.
 Slow feeding with Handy Hay Nets can help restore these rhythms and allow horses to buffer stomach acid to prevent ulcers and provide a steady stream of energy (trickle feeding).
 This means you can ride, train or play at ANY time!

 with your Handy Hay Nets

 Download the pdf of this guide here and keep a copy out at the barn.

 - When you first introduce animals to slow feeder hay bags, make sure there is loose hay available

 as well.
 Never feed a hay bag if your animal is hungry as this will cause stress.

 We recommend 3/4 of what you would normally feed in addition to the hay bag.

 - It can take anywhere from a week to a month for animals to really get the hang of eating from

 our hay nets, but most people find that when they do, they prefer their bags to loose hay!